In München steht ein Hofbräuhaus (film): Production

 In München steht ein Hofbräuhaus was filmed in Berlin and in the Bavaria-Atelier in Munich.
 The costumes were designed by Charlotte Flemming and the scenery by Hans Ledersteger.
 The film premiered on 21 December 1951 in the Munich New Town Hall and was distributed among German cinemas from 24 January 1952.
 The film appeared on DVD in 2011.

 Reception

-"The couples Fita Benkhoff - Paul Kemp and Liels Karlstadt - Carl Wery provide old puns and steadfast change of clothes, to promote Munich, the Oktoberfest, the Hofbräuhaus and 'associated imagery'", wrote Der Spiegel about the premiere.
+"The couples Fita Benkhoff - Paul Kemp and Liels Karlstadt - Carl Wery constantly dish out old puns and time-tested tropes to promote Munich, the Oktoberfest, the Hofbräuhaus and 'associated imagery'", wrote Der Spiegel about the premiere.

 The Lexikon des internationalen Films said that the film was "a real Bavarian Gaudi with puns and prominent tourist promotion despite its apparent comedy".

 "Two families go through an inheritance dispute", wrote Cinema.